The Greater Vancouver Food Truck Festival is a series of events involving food trucks, artisan vendors, live music and family-friendly activities.

-At most of the above Greater Vancouver Food Truck Festival events characters from the TV show Paw Patrol make appearances and are available for photo opportunities.
+At most of the above Greater Vancouver Food Truck Festival events in recent years, characters from the TV show Paw Patrol have made appearances and been available for photo opportunities.
 There are also usually craft activities and/or a face painting station for children.

 To learn more about these and other similar events, click Lower Mainland Food Truck Festivals.

 Other articles that might be of interest include the following: